 - Closing Phase – Are there any necessary wrap-up matters before the case can be closed?
 Is a motion to withdraw necessary?
 Has a closing letter been sent?

 A case checklist like the one above helps the law firm management.
-It also helps the attorneys, paralegals, legal assistants and other staff.
-As it relates to law firm management, it helps management by giving them a relatively easy way to spot check how cases are being handled.
-In other words, management can literally pull a file or check in the case management software to ensure that are being worked up appropriately.
+It also helps the attorneys, paralegals, legal assistants, and other staff.
+As it relates to law firm management, it helps management by giving them a relatively easy way to spot-check how cases are being handled.
+In other words, management can literally pull a file or check in the case management software to ensure that it is being worked up appropriately.

 If you have any comments, feel free to share them below.